Last Updated on October 15, 2021

-There is no sign, but you’ll notice a clearing to your right and large rock outcroppings that make for the perfect picnic spot.
+There is no sign for Hidden Falls, but you’ll notice a clearing to your right and large rock outcroppings that make for the perfect picnic spot.

 Hidden Falls to Rainbow Falls

-The last incline is a big one.
-But, when you finally reach the top and the sky opens, your breath will be taken away by the views, and you’ll forget about that last climb.
+The last incline to Rainbow Falls is a big one, with a lengthy series of steps.
+But, when you finally reach the top and the sky opens, your breath will be taken away by the views of Rainbow Falls, and you’ll forget about that last climb.

-If you want to extend your hike, continue to the right a quarter-mile upstream to Turtleback Falls.
-While once a popular swimming hole, it is not recommended to swim at Turtleback Falls anymore.
+If you want to extend your hike, continue to the right from the upper platform.
+After a quarter-mile hike upstream, you’ll reach Turtleback Falls.
+You’ll have a few different angles to view this waterfall.

 More Things to Do at Gorges State Park